matthew30903/TechTeaWeb/content/articles/2015/2015-08-11-classic-shell-start-menu-replacement/index.md

 The next option available to you is to replace the start button.
 You can change the start button (Start Orb).
 You have three options: Aero, the Classic Shell Logo; Classic, the Classic Shell Logo on what looks like a Windows 98 start button; and Custom, this is where you can get creative.

-Start orbs can be downloaded from websites like <a href="http://www.deviantart.com/browse/all/customization/?q=start%2520orb" target="_blank">Deviantart</a> or make yourself.
+Start orbs can be downloaded from websites like [Deviantart](http://www.deviantart.com/browse/all/customization/?q=start%2520orb) or make yourself.
 They are images that have three frames, the first is when the menu is idle, the next is when the mouse is hovering over the button, the last is when the menu is open.
 ### Basic Settings

 To get a little bit more power out of Classic Shell you can go to the Basic Settings tab.
 To some of you this may look like a lot, but it is only scratching the surface of what Classic Shell can do.

 As there are many options I will list them and what they do along with any comments or recommendations I have.
-I will be omitting self explanatory options.
+I will be omitting self-explanatory options.

 *   Shift + Click: Self Explanatory, Classic Star Menu is the one for Classic Shell, Windows Start is the default one of your OS.
 I recommend leaving this on the default menu as you never know when you will need it.
 *   All Programs style: Cascading will make the all programs menu multi-columned like in Windows XP and earlier.
 Inside main menu will have your programs in a scrollable list much like Windows 7.
 *   Show recent or frequent programs: On the bottom of the Classic Shell start menu you will have a list of programs, this setting allows you to choose what is displayed.
 Recent programs will show a list of the last run programs.
 Frequent programs lists the most used programs.
 *   Shutdown Command: This allows you to decide what the Shutdown button will do.
-There is a drop-down menu for the other options by default so this option is only useful if you need to default to something else a lot.
+There is a drop-down menu for the other options by default, so this option is only useful if you need to default to something else a lot.

 ### Skin